cheese-hub/python-example-app/README.md

-# Jupyter Docker Starter Example
+# Jupyter Docker Starter Kit
 This is an example Jupyter-based Python application that run is packaged as a Docker image.

 By including a small AppSpec JSON file describing how to run it, this same Docker image can run inside of the [CHEESEHub](https://hub.cheesehub.org/) platform.